 Q. What are the beginnings of The Eco Baby Company?

-I was previously in a doula business, which was mainly focused on holistic baby planning as well as doula care.
+I was previously in a doula business, which was mainly focused on holistic baby planning as well as holistic doula care.
 Basically doulas assist couples during the child birthing process, mainly during birth.
 But some do things beforehand, and some do things postpartum after the baby is born to make the transition more comfortable for both parents and the baby.
-They’re there as an emotional support, they help the mother get in different positions to help the baby descend down, they make sure they’re getting enough fluids and giving them massages, and they make sure that their wishes or what they may have outlined in the birthing process is met.
+They’re there as an emotional support, they help the mother get in different positions to help the baby descend down, they know all the common causes of birth injuries, they make sure they’re getting enough fluids and giving them massages, and they make sure that their wishes or what they may have outlined in the birthing process is met.

 I did that for a while, and when I got pregnant with my son, I decided that I wanted to be able to spend more time with him.
 Obviously babies come at all hours of the day and night, and I didn’t want to have to leave him to go do that.
 For the baby planning aspect, I wouldn’t have been able to take him with me to all these appointments and educational workshops either, so I asked myself how I could integrate my love for all things baby and motherhood and still be hands on with my child.